PBRjr/obsidian-eberron-notes/Misc Files/Statblocks.md

 ![](https://www.dndbeyond.com/file-attachments/0/579/stat-block-header-bar.svg)

-**Distracted.** When the clobberer targets a creature with an attack, another creature within range of that attack can use their reaction to distract the clobberer.
-If the clobberer can see or hear the distracting creature, the clobberer targets them with the attack instead.
+**Distracted.** When the Plague Giant targets a creature with an attack, another creature within range of that attack can use their reaction to distract the Plague Giant.
+If the Plague Giant can see or hear the distracting creature, the Plague Giant targets them with the attack instead.

-**Pummel.** When the clobberer hits a prone creature with a melee weapon attack, the attack deals an extra 10 (3d6) damage, and that target’s speed is reduced to 0 until the end of their next turn.
+**Pummel.** When the Plague Giant hits a prone creature with a melee weapon attack, the attack deals an extra 10 (3d6) damage, and that target’s speed is reduced to 0 until the end of their next turn.

-**Siege Monster.** The clobberer’s attacks deal double damage to objects and structures.
+**Siege Monster.** The Plague Giant’s attacks deal double damage to objects and structures.

 _**Actions**_
 ![](https://www.dndbeyond.com/file-attachments/0/579/stat-block-header-bar.svg)

-**Multiattack.** The clobberer makes two attacks using Greatclub, Rock, or both.
+**Multiattack.** The Plague Giant makes two attacks using Greatclub, Rock, or both.

 **Greatclub.** _Melee Weapon Attack:_ +8 to hit, reach 10 ft., one target. _Hit:_ 18 (3d8 + 5) bludgeoning damage, and the target must succeed on a DC 16 Strength saving throw or be knocked prone.